Welcome to the SkinVet Clinic. Serving the Pacific Northwest (503) 352-3376Client Log-in

 The diagnosis is made on the basis of clinical appearance.
 If we find fleas, or flea “dirt”, we can be certain of flea exposure.
 In many cases, only the skin lesions are seen because the flea bites can be so intermittent.
 Flea-allergic cats and dogs are particularly effective at removing fleas from their skin by licking and biting.

 The most important part of treatment is reducing the number of flea bites.
 It is a good idea to treat all the dogs and cats in the household, even if only one is displaying the symptoms of flea allergy.

-Several highly effective flea control products are available.
+Highly effective flea control products are available.
 Most are designed for once monthly use.
-Products that are applied directly to the skin include Vectra® 3D, Revolution®, Advantage®, Frontline®, and Promeris®.
+Products that are applied directly to the skin include Vectra® 3D, Revolution®, Advantage® II, Frontline® Plus, Activyl®, and Cheristin.
 Some of these come in various formulations that differ in their effectiveness against parasites other than fleas (ticks, mites, heartworms, roundworms, etc).
 In all cases, products that are designed for dogs should not be applied to cats.
 Except for Revolution®, which is absorbed through the skin, all will be less effective with frequent bathing, especially with shampoos that remove oils from the skin.

-Comfortis® and Capstar® are tablets that are absorbed into the blood stream and are the quickest at killing fleas.
-Comfortis® is given once monthly, while Capstar® is administered daily, usually for short periods of time.
-For pets that are bathed frequently, Comfortis® is an excellent choice.
+Bravecto®, NexGard®, and Comfortis® are oral tablets that are absorbed into the blood stream and are among the quickest at killing fleas throughout the intended duration of treatment.
+Comfortis® and NexGard® are given once monthly, while Bravecto® is administered every 3 months.
+For pets that are bathed frequently, Comfortis® oral (systemic) flea products are excellent choices.